Free Online Virtual Dice Roller

 By using dice rollers in resource management it adds an element of uncertainty where players will have to adapt to the changing nature of the game.
 Dice can also add the layer of risk and reward by determining how many resources can be gathered, consumed, and traded in a session.

-Primary Example: Players turning over rolls in a survival board game allows them to determine how much food or materials they bought in their turns, introducing variance.
+Players turning over rolls in a survival board game allows them to determine how much food or materials they bought in their turns, introducing variance.

-Implementation Suggestions: Set up minimum resource levels to stop users from being at a loss for long periods because of bad rolls.
+Set up minimum resource levels to stop users from being at a loss for long periods because of bad rolls.
 Let players take actions or use skills within the game to ease bad rolls, deepening tactical thinking.

 Skill Checks and Character Development